Studio 54 (film): Critical reception

 The New York Times wrote, "The movie is a fast account that is sometimes a tad facile in its analysis of a cultural moment.
 But as Mr. Schrager's personal too-much-too-soon story, it's compelling."

-Film Threat said, "This is could be one of the best documentaries I’ve ever reviewed.
-It’s a cultural piece of history that paints a picture of an era of New York that had a significant effect on the world.
-And it goes without saying, changed the nightclub industry forever.
-In fact, there still hasn’t been a club that has even come close to Studio 54 in all this time!"
+Film Threat praised the documentary as a piece of a cultural history that "paints a picture of an era of New York that had a significant effect on the world.
+And it goes without saying, changed the nightclub industry forever."